sandshrewmetaprotocols/alkanes-docs/docs/developers/dapp-integration.md

 # Integrating Alkanes

-Overview of alkanes repo, sdk, and a sample dapp

 ## Wallet Connection with Laser Eyes

 [Laser Eyes](https://lasereyes.build) is a comprehensive Bitcoin wallet connector that enables signing Partially Signed Bitcoin Transactions (PSBTs) using popular third-party wallets.
 It simplifies dapp development by providing a unified interface for wallet interactions, making it easy to request transaction signatures from users' preferred Bitcoin wallets.
 It addresses common challenges in Bitcoin application development by offering: